 (a) Generally, weapons, firearms, explosive materials, and projectiles (such as darts or arrows), are permitted, however, there are some specific restrictions:

-(1) If you allow weapons, firearms, explosive materials, projectiles, or toys that explode or shoot, you must develop and enforce a policy identifying specific precautions to ensure children do not have unsupervised access to them, including:
+(1) If you allow weapons, firearms, explosive materials, projectiles, or toys that explode or shoot, you must develop and enforce a policy identifying specific precautions to ensure that a child does not have unsupervised access to them, including:

-(A) Locked storage for the weapons and the ammunition;
+(A) Weapons and the ammunition must be kept in locked storage;

-(B) Locked storage must be made of strong, unbreakable material;
+(B) The locked storage must be made of strong, unbreakable material, except that the storage may have a glass or another breakable front or enclosure;

-(C) If the locked storage has a glass or another breakable front or enclosure, guns must be secured with a locked cable or chain placed through the trigger guards; and
+(C) Any gun placed in a locked storage that has a glass or another breakable front or enclosure must be secured with a locked cable or chain placed through the trigger guards; and

-(D) Separate locked storage for the weapons and the ammunition.
-Ammunition may be stored with weapons in the same location, such as a gun cabinet, provided that access to both ammunition and weapons cannot be obtained by using the same key and/or combination .
+(D) Weapons and ammunition must be separately stored and locked unless:

+(i) A person cannot obtain access to both the weapon and ammunition by using the same key or combination; or

+(ii) Each firearm is stored with a trigger locking device attached to the firearm.

 (2) You must determine that it is appropriate for a specific child to use the weapons, firearms, explosive materials, projectiles, or toys that explode or shoot; and

-(3) No child may use a weapon, firearm, explosive material, projectile, or toy that explodes or shoots, unless the child is directly supervised by an adult knowledgeable about the use of the weapon, firearm, explosive material, projectile, or toy that explodes or shoots that is to used by the child.
+(3) No child may use a weapon, firearm, explosive material, projectile, or toy that explodes or shoots, unless the child is directly supervised by an adult knowledgeable about the use of the weapon, firearm, explosive material, projectile, or toy that explodes or shoots that is to be used by the child.

-(b) Your policies must require foster parents/caregivers to notify you if there is a change in the type of or an addition to weapon, firearms, explosive materials, or projectiles that are on the property where the foster home is located.
+(b) Your policies must require foster parents to notify you if there is a change in the type of or an addition to weapons, firearms, explosive materials, projectiles, or toys that explode or shoot that are on the property where the foster home is located.

 (c) Firearms that are inoperable and solely ornamental are exempt from the storage requirements in this rule.